jaanga/jaanga.github.io/cookbook-html/snippets/request-animation-frame/readme.md

 -->

+    Our web app feels laggy on low-end machines because it does a lot of GPU-side work.
+    In extreme cases, we'd like the app to detect poor performance at run time, and automatically drop into a simplified state.

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

+Looking for something that just pops out a simple number telling me that a script is running slowly.
+This should be part of the script and have no need to access the console.

 ### Vision